extraccion de la resina en sierra de almijara

-Arenas del Rey : the only resinera in Andalucia !
+Arenas del Rey discover the last resinera in Andalucia

 Until the 1970s, La Resinera in Arenas del Rey was home to the resin industry in southern Andalucia